mariachi444/retinopathy-detection-streamlit/README.md

   - Provides understandable interpretations for non-technical users.

 ## How to try it?
-You can use it directly from your browser (no installation needed) via Streamlit Cloud.

 ### Requirements if you want to run it locally
 Install dependencies with: